luapower/luapower-all/winapi/controlclass.md

 ### Anchors

 Anchors are a simple but very powerful way of doing layouting.
-This is how they work: there's four anchors for each side of a control.
+This is how they work: there's four possible anchors, one for each side of a control.
 Setting an anchor on one side fixates the distance between that side and the same side of the parent control, so that when the parent is moved/resized, the child is also moved/resized in order to preserve